patrickmelix/PLAMS/doc/source/examples/XRD/XRD.rst

 X-Ray Diffraction (XRD)
 =====================================

-This example shows how to use **pymatgen** to quickly estimate a powder diffractogram.
+This example shows how to use **pymatgen** to quickly estimate a powder diffractogram with Cu K-alpha radiation.
 You can also access this feature from the `AMSinput GUI <../../../GUI/index.html>`__.

 .. note::